ProDataMan/DevOpsForExecutives/labs/Week12Lab.md

 Next: Proceed to review or update your `azure-pipelines.yml` to run the script if needed.

-# 🛠️ Exercise 2: Update Your Azure Pipeline (Week 12)
+# 🛠️ Exercise 2: Update Your Azure Pipeline

 These steps will guide you through updating your pipeline YAML file to include importing user stories and updating estimate accuracy in your Azure DevOps project.